-- Setting out in your plan how you would like to implement elements of a wider Green Infrastructure Strategy (if one exists) in your community. - Assessing needs for accessible greenspace and setting out proposals to address any deficiencies or enhance provision. - Identifying green areas of particular importance for special protection through Local Green Space designation (see Planning Practice Guidance on this). - Managing existing (and new) public spaces to be more wildlife friendly (e.g. by sowing wild flower strips in less used parts of parks, changing hedge cutting timings and frequency). - Planting additional street trees. - Identifying any improvements to the existing public right of way network, e.g. cutting back hedges, improving the surface, clearing litter or installing kissing gates) or extending the network to create missing links. - Restoring neglected environmental features (e.g. coppicing a prominent hedge that is in poor condition, or clearing away an eyesore).
+- Setting out in your plan how you would like to implement elements of a wider Green Infrastructure Strategy (if one exists) in your community. - Assessing needs for accessible greenspace and setting out proposals to address any deficiencies or enhance provision.
+Natural England's Green Infrastructure Framework sets out further information on green infrastructure standards and principles - Identifying green areas of particular importance for special protection through Local Green Space designation (see Planning Practice Guidance13). - Managing existing (and new) public spaces to be more wildlife friendly (e.g. by sowing wild flower strips in less used parts of parks or on verges, changing hedge cutting timings and frequency).